aaronbloomfield/ccc/hws/metamask/index.md

 -->

-### Troubleshooting
+### Common Errors

 - "Invalid sender" error when you are submitting a transaction: while there are lots of things that could cause this, you will want to check that your chain ID is set correctly.
 Click on the MetaMask fox icon (<img src="metamask-fox.svg" style="max-height:20px;vertical-align:middle">), then the circular account icon in the top right (<img src="metamask-account-icon.webp" style="max-height:20px;vertical-align:middle">, although your may look different), then Settings, then Networks, then click on the "localhost:8545" network.
 Make sure the chain ID is set correctly; it's on the Collab landing page, if you forget what it is.
 It should be set using it's base-10 value.
 - MetaMask RPC error / Header not found.
 If you get the following error: ` "[ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32000,"message":"header not found"}}}'"`, try switching your network to Mainnet and then back to localhost:8545, as some have reported that this fixes the issue.
 - If MetaMask suddenly stops appearing to send your transactions, they may have gotten "stuck".
 Each successive Ethereum transaction must have the next highest nonce.
 If there is a gap, then it will queue the transaction until the gap is resolved.
-If a block is removed from the blockchain due to being in a shorter chain, such a gap can appear.
+If you send to many transactions at once, they could arrive out of order.
 To resolve this, since everything here is free, spam some transactions (not calls) to the blockchain.
 Calling `collectFees()` a bunch of times from an Auctioneer contract will do the trick.

 ### Grading